The Abscopal Effect

 Kitchen

 The kitchen is where health is either protected or quietly compromised every single day.
-Cookware, food storage, and dishwashing products don’t just come into contact with food — they can become part of it.
-Heat and wear can increase chemical migration from materials into what you eat, while studies have raised concerns that residues from dish soaps and dishwasher detergents may remain on plates and utensils even after rinsing.
+By choosing stainless steel cookware and replacing all plastics with glass food storage, you can significantly enhance cancer prevention efforts.
+Cleaning products, including chemical-free dish soaps and dishwasher pods, play a crucial role as they come into contact with your food.
+Heat and wear can increase chemical migration from materials into what you eat, while studies have raised concerns that residues from dish soaps and dishwasher detergents may remain on plates and utensils, even after rinsing.
 Laboratory research has shown that certain detergent residues can damage intestinal barrier models, a mechanism linked to inflammation, immune dysfunction, and chronic disease.
 When chemicals repeatedly enter the body through food contact, they contribute to bioaccumulation — a process in which toxins build up faster than the body can eliminate them — increasing long-term risk for gut disorders, metabolic dysfunction, and disease, including cancer.
+By opting for stainless steel or wood utensils, and using clean alternatives for cleaning, you can further promote toxic exposure reduction and foster a healthier kitchen environment.

 Body, Beauty & Personal Care